FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Channel.rst

 .. image:: ../img/Coastal/chan033.png

-11. Click the Schematize button the outflow conditions and click OK to close the message.
+11. Click the Schematize button the boundary conditions and click OK to close the message.

 .. image:: ../img/Coastal/chan035.png

+12. The inflow boundary is now complete.
+The data will be saved to the INFLOW.DAT file.

 Outlet
 ^^^^^^